irwinwilliams/azure-content/articles/resource-group-move-resources.md

 ## Using Azure CLI to move resources

 To move existing resources to another resource group or subscription, use the **azure resource move** command.
 The following example shows how to move a Redis Cache to a new resource group.
 In the **-i** parameter, provide a comma-separated list of the resource id's to move.
+Ensure you set the mode of the Azure CLI like so: "azure config mode arm" so that it is in Azure Resource Manager mode.
+Or else, the command won't work.

     azure resource move -i "/subscriptions/{guid}/resourceGroups/OldRG/providers/Microsoft.Cache/Redis/examplecache" -d "NewRG"
     info:    Executing command resource move